carbonblack/cb-cyphort-connector/README.md

 deliver threat scores used in Carbon Black to enhance detection, response and remediation efforts.

+The Cyphort connector submits binaries collected by Carbon Black to a Cyphort appliance for binary analysis.
+The results are collected and placed into an Intelligence Feed on your Carbon Black server.
+The feed will then tag any binaries executed on your endpoints identified as malware by Cyphort.
+Only binaries submitted by the connector for analysis will be included in the generated Intelligence Feed.

 ## Installation Quickstart

 As root on your Carbon Black or other RPM based 64-bit Linux distribution server: